Top 10 Fatal URL Design Mistakes

 - Session IDs: What’s that?
 Yeah, I ask you, what’s that:

 e967ef2d7f923aab20e10ddb4164a351?
-It’s a session ID.
-It’s different for every user so every user has a different address, it’s like inviting people to a party and giving them all a different address.
+It’s a session ID that has been attached to a website address random.
+It’s different for every visitors so everyone has a different address!
+It’s like inviting people to a party and giving them different addresses.

 - Apostrophes and other special characters:

 %e2%80%93– This is an apostrophe in an URL.
-You can’t submit this to some social sites.
+You can’t even share this address on some social sites.
 It does not technically work.
+Same thing applies to sharing by mail.
 You end up with a broken link at best.

 - Numbers instead of speaking URLs: Decide,

-angelina-jolie-naked, which URL speaks your language, which one you’ll rather click?
+angelina-jolie-naked– which URL speaks your language?
+Which address you’ll rather click?

 - Multiple URLs for one page: